mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 <https://portal.scarf.rl.ac.uk/>`_.
 This resource is available for
 ISIS users.

 .. warning:: This interface is undergoing heavy works.
-New functionality
+The sections or
-             is being added and the pre-post-processing and reconstruction workflow is being modified based on feedback from initial test data.
+             tabs are subject to changes and reorganization.New functionality is being added and the pre-post-processing and reconstruction workflow is being modified based on feedback from initial test data.

 Interface at a glance
 ---------------------